 He smiled, and sighed.
 “I expected as much.
 Only one man ever knew where he was.
 Do you know where you are going?”

 “The journey of life is full of potholes and twists and turns,” he said, leaning back.
-“This journey has only one crossroad, yet mortals find this more deceptive than any other quest they endeavour to take.”
+“This journey has only one crossroad, yet mortals find this more deceptive than any other quest they endeavor to take.”

 “You are not mortal?”